manami-project/anime-offline-database/.github/CONTRIBUTING.md

 # Contribution guidelines

 ## Merge locks
-You can contribute to to merge locks in two ways.
+You can contribute to merge locks in two ways.

 ### Creating a merge lock
 + Make sure there is no pull request for the merge lock that you want to create